TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 Create the settings file :file:`Documentation/guides.xml`
 =========================================================

-The Docker container for the new PHP-based rendering additionally contains a migration tool.
+The Docker container for the PHP-based rendering additionally contains a migration tool.
 This tool can be used to automatically create a :file:`Documentation/guides.xml` from the information contained in your :file:`Documentation/Settings.cfg`.